I am a writer and website designer. I like to help people to become more empowered and to help them to overcome limitations.

 - For extra durability apply a layer of contact adhesive around the edge of the patch so that some of the adhesive goes over the patch and some goes over the boot.
 This provides an extra level of protection and prevents the tape/patch from coming off.

 Repair Kit Method

 With the puncture repair kit method, so long as you stick the edges down properly you should end up with a watertight patch so your feet should stay dry if it rains or if you walk through a puddle.
 Personally I wouldn’t push it much farther than that though—I doubt the patch would be durable enough for you to go wading through streams.

 With the tape method the gaffer tape seems to be fairly water repellent so the patch should be fine for wearing your boots in the garden or going out in a light shower but it probably won’t stand up to a prolonged soaking.

-A word of warning about adhesives: you might be tempted to use Super Glue but check the label first to make sure it’s suitable for use with rubber – the Super Glue we have is not suitable.
+You might be tempted to use Super Glue but check the label first to make sure it’s suitable for use with rubber—the Super Glue we have is not suitable.
 You can get strong adhesives which are meant for repairing wetsuits and other things.
-I have read that some people have used this method successfully for repairing wellington boots but it didn’t work for me – mainly I think because the split was in a part of the boot which was being flexed every time I took a step.
+I have read that some people have used this method successfully for repairing Wellington boots but it didn’t work for me—mainly I think because the split was in a part of the boot which was being flexed every time I took a step.

 Hopefully, one of these methods will work for you.
 At the very least, you should be able to prolong the life of your Wellingtons and save yourself a bit of money.
 It might also help you to become more attuned to the mindset of repairing rather than replacing and, who knows, you might even find an even better solution yourself.
 If you do, please share it below by leaving a comment.